Everyday Things That Decrease Your AC Efficiency

 3. Forgetting to Use Exhaust Fans

 Cooking generates a lot of heat and steam.
-When you boil water, saute, or fry food on the cooktop, this heat and humidity increase your home’s temperature.
+When you boil water, sauté, or fry food on the cooktop, this heat and humidity increase your home’s temperature, placing unnecessary burden on your air conditioner’s performance.
 The thermostat will trigger your AC to cycle more frequently while you cook.

 This is also true if you forget to turn on the bathroom fan when showering.
 The steam from your shower won’t have anywhere to go, so it will spread throughout your Las Vegas home.
 This decreases your comfort and increases your utility bills.